I’ve got a few tips today for your buns….

 Booty Circuit C

-When you're ready for a really balanced and effective booty workout plan, check out my 30-day home booty and legs program!
+When you’re ready for a really balanced and effective booty workout plan, check out my 30-day Booty and Abs CHALLENGE!

 3. Eat Smart